BETTER IS BEST

 Our goal here is not to provide a roadmap, but perhaps a compass to assist in navigating the sometimes treacherous shoals of change—advancing every day in the direction of BETTER.

 Many products are sold in models with varying degrees of quality or features, often characterized as ‘Good’, ‘Better’, and ‘Best’.
-We, however should not be satisfied with some static sense of ‘Best’—we must be in constant pursuit of ‘Better’.
+We, however should not be satisfied with some static sense of an ephemeral ‘Best’—we must be in constant pursuit of ‘Better’.

 America’s Founders seemed to embrace this notion when they characterized the nascent US Constitution as a quest not for a ‘perfect union’, but rather for a “more perfect union”.
 Whatever one thinks of the syntax, it’s inarguable that the concept has had staying power.